nventive/FlutterApplicationTemplate/README.md

 ## Getting Started

-We use `dotnet` project templates to easily create new projects.
-It simplifies the **project renaming** and supports **conditional inclusions**.
+We use a custom PowerShell script and a Dart package to easily create new projects.
+It simplifies the **project renaming**.

 ### Generate a new project

-1. Install the template using this command.
+1. Make sure you cloned the latest version of this repository.

-   `dotnet new install NV.Templates.Mobile`
+2. Make sure you have PowerShell installed.

-1. To run the template and create a new project, run the following command in the folder that will contain the new project.
+   > 💡 For Windows, you can run `powershell` to verify.
+You can install it with the command `winget install --id Microsoft.Powershell --source winget`.

-    `dotnet new nv-mobile -n MyProjectName`
+   > 💡 For Mac, you can run `pwsh` to verify.
+You can install it with Homebrew `brew install powershell/tap/powershell`.

-    > ⚠ The use of periods (`.`) in the project name is not supported and may result in compilation issues later on.
+3. To run the script and create a new project, run the following command in the cloned `FlutterApplicationTemplate` repository.

-   > 💡 If all your projects are regrouped in a folder like `C:\Repos`, you want to be in that folder.
+   `powershell -File ".\tools\copyApplicationTemplate.ps1" -sourceProjectDir C:\P\FlutterApplicationTemplate -destDir C:\P -projectName TODO -appName TODO -packageName TODO -organization Org`

-   > The command would generate all the project files under `C:\Repos\MyProjectName`.
+   > 💡 The organization parameter is optional (Only used for the Windows platform).

    The following options are available when running the command.

-   - To get help: `dotnet new nv-mobile -h`
+   - To get help: `Get-Help .\tools\copyApplicationTemplate.ps1`

 ### Next Steps

 1. Open the `README.md` and complete the documentation TODOs.
 1. Open the solution file from the generated folder using Visual Studio.

    It's located at `MyProjectName/src/MyProjectName.sln`.